pglevy/qni-calc/symptoms.md

 ### CONTENT ###

 # The question you want to ask
-text: What is the main concern of your complaint?
+text: Regardless of your vaccination status, are you currently experiencing symptoms?

 # The answer options and page name of destination associated with each answer
 # Add as many as you need.
 answers:
-  - text: "My privacy rights were violated"
+  - text: "Yes, I have symptoms"
     path: question-3
-  - text: "I have not been given access to my medical records after a request over 30 days ago"
+  - text: "No, I don't have symptoms"
     path: success
-  - text: "It’s about something else"
-    path: q2-exit

 # Whether this question includes related resources (yes or no)
 # To add resources, create a content page in the "_resources" folder and add this question's filename to the "related-page-name" setting, for example, who.md.